spacetelescope/webbpsf/docs/jwst.rst

 The following describes specific details for the various JWST instrument classes.
 See also :ref:`the references page <references>` for information on data sources.

-One general note is that the webbpsf class interfaces do not attempt to exactly model the implementation details of all instrument mechanisms, particularly for NIRCam and NIRISS that each have multiple wheels.
-In webbpsf, the ``filter`` attribute of a given class is used to select any and all filters, even if as a practical matter a given filter is physically installed in a "pupil" wheel instead of a "filter" wheel.
+One general note is that the ``webbpsf`` class interfaces do not attempt to exactly model the implementation details of all instrument mechanisms, particularly for NIRCam and NIRISS that each have multiple wheels.
+The ``filter`` attribute of a given class is used to select any and all filters, even if as a practical matter a given filter is physically installed in a "pupil" wheel instead of a "filter" wheel.
 Likewise any masks that affect the aperture shape are selected via the ``pupil_mask`` attribute even if physically an optic is in a so-called "filter" wheel.

+All classes share some common attributes:

+ * ``filter`` which is the string name of the currently selected filter.
+   The list of available filters is provided as the ``filter_list`` attribute.
+ * ``image_mask`` which is the name of a selected image plane element such as a coronagraph mask or spectrograph slit, or ``None`` to indicate no such element is present.
+   The list of available options is provided as the ``image_mask_list`` attribute.
+ * ``pupil_mask`` likewise allows specification of any optic that modifies the pupil plane subsequent to the image mask, such as a coronagraphic Lyot stop or spectrograph grating stop.
+   The list of available options is provided as the ``pupil_mask_list`` attribute.
-Each SI has a ``detector`` attribute that can be used to select among its multiple detectors (if more than one are present in that SI), and a ``detector_position`` attribute which is a tuple givin the pixel coordinates on that detector.
+ * Each SI has a ``detector`` attribute that can be used to select among its multiple detectors (if more than one are present in that SI), and a ``detector_position`` attribute which is a tuple givin the pixel coordinates on that detector.
 Note that the ``detector_position`` value should be specified using the Python (Y,X) axes order convention.

 .. admonition:: Instrument measured WFE coming in a future release

-        This version of webbpsf does not yet contain data on the measured SI wavefront errors.
+    This version of WebbPSF does not yet contain data on the measured SI wavefront errors.
 However it does contain software infrastructure to support that functionality in the near future, once the data files have been fully reviewed by the project and SI teams.
-So for the time being, some options related to detector field positions and SI wavefront error are present in webbpsf, but do not have any effect on the output PSFs.
+So for the time being, some options related to detector field positions and SI wavefront error are present in WebbPSF, but do not have any effect on the output PSFs.
     Stay tuned!

 .. warning::
-    webbpsf provides some sanity checking on user inputs, but does not strive to strictly forbid users from trying to simulate instrument configurations that may not be achievable in practice.
+    WebbPSF provides some sanity checking on user inputs, but does not strive to strictly forbid users from trying to simulate instrument configurations that may not be achievable in practice.
 Users are responsible for knowing the available modes well enough to be aware if they are trying to